scorpion77777/weather_app/README.md

 ## Summary:

-- Weather is a app for creating blogs.
+- Weather APP is app for viewing daily forecast and also 5 days ahead forecast.

 ## Table of Contents: